RunestoneInteractive/httlads/_sources/UNGeneralDebates/merging_data.rst

 Now lets calculate the average revenue for the Comedy genre.
 We'll do this is a couple of steps.

-1. We will reduce the genre dataframe so it only has the Comedies left.
+1. We will reduce the genre DataFrame so it only has the Comedies left.
-2. Then we will merge the movie data frame with the genres dataframe using the `imdb_id` column.
+2. Then we will merge the movie data frame with the genres DataFrame using the `imdb_id` column.
-3. We will be left with a dataframe that only contains the rows for the movies that are comedies.
+3. We will be left with a DataFrame that only contains the rows for the movies that are comedies.
 You can think of a merge like this as being the **intersection** of the set of comedies and the set of all movies.

 .. fillintheblank:: un_fb_merge_movies3